simonmichael/hledger/doc/RELEASING.md

 ### Map

 Here's a map of the value flows/artifacts/dependencies in a hledger release (arrows mean "depends on").
-To do a release, start at the bottom of the diagram and work up (and work down through the procedures described below).
+To do a release, start at the bottom of the diagram and work up / start at the top of the procedures described below and work down.

 [![release diagram](RELEASING.png)](RELEASING.png)
 <!-- source: RELEASING.canvas (Obsidian) -->